publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch72/schIV/m__us_usc_t42_s5780.md

     (1) ensure that no law enforcement agency within the State establishes or maintains any policy that requires the observance of any waiting period before accepting a missing child or unidentified person report;

-    (2) ensure that no law enforcement agency within the State establishes or maintains any policy that requires the removal of a missing person entry from its State law enforcement system or the National Crime Information Center computer database based solely on the age of the person; and  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-The word “and” probably should not appear. </sup></sup>
+    (2) ensure that no law enforcement agency within the State establishes or maintains any policy that requires the removal of a missing person entry from its State law enforcement system or the National Crime Information Center computer database based solely on the age of the person;

     (3)